Originally written June 29, 2019

 Sneezing is a universally-recognized physical reaction in people, but what people don’t often know is what sneezing means, or what it does to the body.
 In fact, myths and superstitions have swirled around sneezing for almost as long as civilization has existed.
 Today, we’d like to go through just a few of the many, many odd beliefs about sneezing.

 First, let’s talk about what a sneeze is.
 A sneeze is your body’s reaction to irritants in your nasal mucous membrane.
 When your membrane is irritated, your body expels them through a forceful, explosive expulsion of air through the nose and mouth.
+A sneeze attack is where you are continually sneezing, sometimes right after the other, which can mainly be attributed to allergies, irritants, or underlying conditions.

 Blood pressure behind the eyes does increase slightly when you sneeze, but it’s not enough to force your eyes out of your head.
 The fact that you close your eyes at all when you sneeze is purely reflexive.